 - personalize your patient’s care by choosing the best treatments

 - identify mutations that may pose a risk for developing a disease, or could be passed on to children

-Blueprint Genetics provides the most cost-effective, rapid, and actionable genetic diagnostics to clinicians available today.
+Blueprint Genetics provides cost-effective, rapid, and actionable genetic diagnostics to clinicians.
 For more information about how our services could help you in diagnosing your patients, download our white paper.